Nexmo/station/_documentation/en/verify/overview.md

 ## Features

-Nexmo Verify API offers powerful default behavior for easy integration.
+Vonage Verify API offers powerful default behavior for easy integration.
 By default we will handle the code generation and verification, and deliver the message via the fastest route available.
-You can also control the user experience by defining which [workflow](/verify/guides/workflows-and-events) should be used for each request; by default Nexmo will use SMS followed by TTS and another TTS in most cases.
+You can also control the user experience by defining which [workflow](/verify/guides/workflows-and-events) should be used for each request; by default Vonage will use SMS followed by TTS and another TTS in most cases.

 > It is possible to supply your own PIN code in some circumstances, please contact your account manager.